hijknight/rock-paper-scissors/README.md

 ## Error Handling

-The library includes robust error handling:
+The library provides robust error management:

-### Key Error Scenarios
-- **Invalid User Input**:
+- **Invalid Input Handling**:
-  - If the player enters invalid input (e.g., non-recognizable commands), the game reprompts using detailed error messages.
+  - Detects and reprompts users when invalid inputs (e.g., invalid string commands) are entered.

-- **Edge Cases**:
+- **Edge Case Management**:
-  - Custom validations prevent unexpected behaviors in uninitialized or edge states.
+  - Ensures safe behavior in uninitialized or unexpected game states.

 ---

 ## Contributing

-We welcome contributions!
-To contribute:
+Do you have ideas, bug fixes, or improvements?
+Contributions are welcome!
+Here's how to get involved:

-1. Fork this repository.
+1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature.
-3. Push your changes and open a Pull Request.
+3. Commit and push your updates.
+4. Submit a Pull Request for review.

-For feature requests or issues, please open a GitHub issue.
+For issues and feature requests, please open a ticket on GitHub.

 ---

 ## License

-This project is distributed under the MIT License.
-See the `LICENSE` file for details.
+Distributed under the MIT License.
+See the `LICENSE` file for more information.